 One Saturday night before meeting her friends, Cathy heard a crash from upstairs.
 Her daughter had fallen off the sink on to her back on the bathroom tile floor.
 The pain was severe.
 Falls cause more than 15 percent of spinal cord injuries.

 The spine is made up of three segments.
 When viewed from the side, these segments form three natural curves: the “c-shaped” curves of the neck (cervical spine) and lower back (lumbar spine) and the “reverse c-shaped” curve of the chest (thoracic spine).

 The spine segments are made up of small bones, vertebrae, which are stacked on top of one another, connecting to create a canal that protects the spinal cord.
 The spinal cord extends from the skull to the lower back and travels through the middle part of the stacked vertebrae.
 Nerves branch out from the spinal cord through openings in the vertebrae and carry messages between the brain and muscles.
-Intervertebral disks sit in between the vertebrae, which act as shock absorbers for the spine.
+Intervertebral discs sit in between the vertebrae, which act as shock absorbers for the spine.

 A sudden, traumatic blow to the spine could fracture, dislocate, crush or compress one or more of the vertebrae and impair part or all of the muscles and nerves below the injury.